 For on-the-job injuries, you will need to file a workers’ compensation claim.
 Workers’ comp can cover both traumatic injuries and repetitive stress injuries.
 This guarantees that workers are able to receive medical treatment and partial wage replacement while they recover from their work-related foot injuries.

-Contact an Atlanta Personal Injury Lawyer For Help
+Contact an Atlanta Personal Injury Lawyer at Hasner Law PC For Help